osu-cascades/hdffa-food-finder/README.md

 ## Deployment Steps

-1. Select config to use, run either `firebase use development` or `firebase use production` in command line
+1. Select config to use, run either `firebase use development` or `firebase use default` in command line
 2. Run `firebase deploy`

 Then open your browser and validate the deployment